Break Out Sessions

 Let’s learn about these three approaches, so we can learn about our own.

-Transforming staircases and street design change in Sao Paolo, pop-up street events and temporary traffic modifications in the city of Hobart.
-They all have one thing in common, being tactical interventions creating a momentum for change in public realm.
+Tactical Urbanism as a tool for change Transforming staircases and street design change in Sao Paulo, pop-up street events and temporary traffic modifications in the city of Hobart.
+These tactical interventions share the same will of creating a momentum for change in public realm on community focused initiatives.
 We will discuss both Australian and Brazilian practices and experiences in local leadership, community engagement and planning processes towards a more walkable city.

 We will dive into different methodologies scrutinising walkable cities for all.
 We discuss the Livable Cities Insights Platform, a data platform using data and AI to promote walkability.
 Further, photo analysis is used to research walkability for particular groups.
 Think of "walking with wheels", in the broadest sense (e.g. wheelchairs and suitcases).
 The second research measured the quality of the pedestrian coating wit a specific wheelchair.
 The third presentation discusses the walkability of cities for people with autism, their personal sensory experiences in relationship to the urban environment and its spatial elements.
 How can these projects learn from each other and improve user-based urban planning?